csiegl182/CircuitCalculator/examples/networks/examples.md

 ## Examples

-The following examples illustrate how to use CircuitCalclulator for a DC bias point analysis on complex networks (which evidently works on pure resistor networks as well).
+The following examples illustrate how to use CircuitCalclulator for a DC bias point analysis on real valued resistor networks or complex valued impedance networks.

 - [Example 1](simple_circuit/example_network_1_schemdraw.ipynb)
 - [Example 2](simple_circuit/example_network_2_schemdraw.ipynb)